 The interview process for any job never goes quite as smoothly in real life as it does in the movies.
-First, you time it out on Google Maps to make sure you arrive by a few minutes early but not too early because you don’t want to seem too eager.
-Then, you wait for them to call you back, wondering all the while what they are going to ask and if you have food in your teeth.
+First, you time it out on Google Maps to make sure you arrive a few minutes early – but not too early, because you don’t want to seem too eager.
+Then, you wait for them to call your name, wondering all the while what they are going to ask and if you have food in your teeth.
 When you finally enter the interview room, they ask every question you skipped over in the planning process, and you just hope you make sense.

-My interview process for my instructional coaching role had some of these elements, but I used a few tips and tricks to help leave the best impression possible and make sure that my true potential was evident.
+My interview process for my instructional coach job had some of these elements, but I used a few tips and tricks to help leave the best impression possible and make sure that my true potential was evident.
 Looking to make that transition from the classroom to instructional coaching?
 These tips will ease your mind and help you prepare when it is your turn.

 I had a college professor once tell me that you should always dress up as if you were interviewing for a role above the one you’re actually interviewing for.
 Save your trusty cardigan for another time and bust out a business suit!
 Lean into your teaching experience and leadership skills to show that you are ready and able.